waqastudios/inti-foundation/README.md

 [![GitHub version](https://badge.fury.io/gh/waqastudios%2Finti-foundation.svg)](https://badge.fury.io/gh/waqastudios%2Finti-foundation)

-Inti Foundation is a WordPress parent theme that uses Foundation for Sites 6.4, the most advanced responsive front-end framework in the world.
-Foundation for Sites 6.6, unlike earlier versions, uses a flexbox based grid system called [XY Grid](https://get.foundation/sites/docs/xy-grid.html)
+Inti Foundation is a WordPress parent theme that uses Foundation for Sites 6.6, the most advanced responsive front-end framework in the world.
+Foundation for Sites 6.6, unlike versions prior to 6.4, uses a flexbox based grid system called [XY Grid](https://get.foundation/sites/docs/xy-grid.html)

 **As a theme** it is a starting point for you to build a WordPress/Foundation site from scratch.